Can Students Without High School IEPs or 504 Plans Get College Accommodations?

 Parents/guardians should be aware that the process where students register with DS to request accommodations doesn’t occur until after they have enrolled at college (typically, right after they pay their enrollment deposit).
 Colleges cannot ask questions about students’ disability during the admission process (though students can certainly choose to talk about this, if they wish).
 Keeping this in mind, parents/guardians should not ask the school to take their student off of an IEP or 504 plan based on the mistaken idea that it will affect their college admissions chances.

-To learn more, read 7 Steps for Success: High School to College Transition Strategies for Students with Disabilities and review the resources available at https://www.ldadvisory.com/families_students/
+To learn more, read From High School to College: Steps to Success for Students with Disabilities and review the resources available at https://www.ldadvisory.com/families_students/

 [Note – this piece is for informational use only.
 It should not be considered medical, legal or technical advice, and it is not intended to substitute for advice from a qualified professional.]